Precision reconstruction of rational CFT from exact fixed point tensor network: Examples

 and the corresponding transformation rules given by:

-For higher level descendants, we derive iteration equations to solve all the transformation rules.
-Additionally, the three-point correlation functions for descendant fields are also calculable by iteration methods.
-The details are also illustrated in the \appref{app2}.
-Together, these data allow us to calculate the tensor values for arbitrary high descendants.
+For higher level descendants, we derive recursive equations to solve all the transformation rules.
+Additionally, the three-point correlation functions for descendant fields are also calculable by recursive methods.
+The details are provided in the \appref{app:recursive}.

-We checked crossing relations 1) and 2), keeping only three descendents in each conformal family.
-Despite the very small bond dimension, we find that they are satisfied to an accuracy of $2 \times 10^{-3}$.
+With all the ingredients we numerically calculate the tensors and check the crossing relations (a) and coarse-graining condition (b), truncating each conformal family to a finite number of descendants, up to a maximum conformal dimension of $h_{max}=5$.
+The numerical results are presented in Table \ref{tab:crossing}, and Table \ref{tab:components} in the \appref{app:numerical}.
+Despite the small bond dimension, we find that these conditions hold with an accuracy of $2 \times 10^{-3}$.

-Consider the example of fixing the four external legs as $(\I,\I,\I,\I)$ and the four boundary conditions to be $(+,+,+,+)$.
-Then we compute the following contraction:

-where we didn't write the descendant field indices and they are understood as being contracted implicitly.
-Similarly contracting two tensors we get

-A very important utility of the FP tensor is to recover the closed spectrum of the CFT when tiling them on a cylinder.
-We demonstrate that our proposed FP tensor constructed from open correlation functions can indeed recover the closed spectrum with surprisingly high accuracy despite keeping only very few descendents in each family.
-The cylinder is constructed using 4 squares formed out of 8 triangles, as shown in \appref{app1}.

-The labels of the conformal boundaries at the top and the bottom edge of the cylinders are treated alongside the primaries and descendent labels of the FP tensors as input and output indices of the cylinder.
-One can solve for the spectrum of the cylinder, which is listed in the \tabref{tab1} below.
+Finally, We demonstrate that our proposed FP tensor constructed from open correlation functions can indeed recover the closed spectrum with surprisingly high accuracy despite keeping only very few descendants in each family.
+The cylinder is constructed using 4 squares formed out of 8 triangles, as shown in \figref{figA10}.
+The labels of the conformal boundaries at the left and the right edge of the cylinders are treated alongside the primaries and descendant labels of the FP tensors as input and output indices of the cylinder.
+In our notation, the transfer matrix is denoted by $M_{aiI,bjJ}$.
+The indices $aiI$ is collective representation of all the conformal boundary labels, primary labels and descendant labels.
+That is $a=\{a_1,a_2,\cdots, a_n\}$, $i=\{i_1,i_2,\cdots,i_n\}$ and $I=\{I_1,I_2,\cdots,I_n\}$.
+One can solve for the spectrum of the cylinder, which is listed in the \tabref{tab1}.
+In the \appref{app:transfer} we provide details on how the numerical conformal dimension converges towards the precise value as we increase the cutoff in descendant level.

+The central charge can also be obtained, as explained in \appref{app:transfer}.
+Here we list the central charge value vs. the descendant level cut-off in Table \ref{tab:central}.